 - Verbal praise will be the predominant form of reinforcement. - There will also be written remarks about good work, the awarding of stickers, stars or house points, sending children to a nearby and appropriate teacher or Head/Head of the Lower School for praise. - Awards and praise are given to children in recognition of good work, behaviour or any other aspect that deserves merit. - A weekly recognition assembly recognises personal achievement.
 These awards (Golden Leaves) are publicly displayed in school and sent home for parents.
-In each class, one child each week is chosen, but records are kept ensuring that every child is recognised at some point in the school year. - During this assembly, the children who have been nominated by a member of staff that week for epitomising a school value are also celebrated, and a postcard is sent to the child's home celebrating their achievements.
-One child who has particularly demonstrated a value is chosen to wear a badge for the week to celebrate this. - The school is also happy to acknowledge and celebrate the efforts and achievements of children outside of - Children working with the Learning Support Unit staff may also be awarded specialist certificates in - The house system encourages group achievement and responsibility.
+In each class, one child each week is chosen, but records are kept ensuring that every child is recognised at some point in the school year. - The school is also happy to acknowledge and celebrate the efforts and achievements of children outside of school. - Children working with the LSU staff may also be awarded specialist certificates in assembly. - The house system encourages group achievement and responsibility.
 House points can be given for good work, behaviour or any other aspect that deserves merit. - The work of every child is displayed to encourage pride in achievement and the reward for effort.
 By displaying work carefully and attractively, the teacher also conveys to the child that his/her efforts are valued and worthwhile.